-Like most of the country, California is no stranger to racial discrimination.
 In 2011, The EEOC claimed to have received more than 35,395 unique complaints relating to racial discrimination.
 There were more than 2,300 charges filed against employers by current and prospective employees.
-Our Los Angeles racial discrimination lawyer at the Fraigun Law Group handles many cases like these.

-The actions of the employers are both unethical and illegal.
-There are federal and state-specific regulations enforced in California designed to protect applicants and employees from racial discrimination.
-The laws say that no employer may discriminate against an individual because of their religion, color, race, or national origin.
-Unfortunately, employers do not always abide by these laws.
+There are regulations enforced in California designed to protect applicants and employees from racial discrimination, and these laws say that no employer may discriminate against an individual because of their religion, color, race, or national origin.

 - Not hiring qualified job applicants because of their race

 - Lower wages compared to peers with an equivalent job

 - Denying workers opportunities for promotion based on race, skin color, or national origin

 - Racist jokes and inappropriate comments being tolerated